Chinese Culture — Brief Introduction and Special Characters

 Divine Right of Kings and Replacement of Dynasties

 Since kings of the Xia Dynasty (about 2070 BC — 1600 BC) claimed that their ruling right was granted by deities.
-Then, kings and emperors of the following dynasties were believed as the sons of the heaven, who were given the right to rule others.
+Then, kings and emperors of the following dynasties were believed as the sons of heaven, who were given the right to rule others.

 The only permanent thing is changing.